 Second, order your copy of WATS.
 You will then receive a mail with WATS attached to it.
 Simply unzip and FTP the plugin files to the “wp-content/plugins” directory.
 Then get into WordPress plugins page on the admin panel and activate WATS.

 This is the last step, just get to the WATS options page on the settings menu.
 Set the WATS options according to your requirements.
 If you have a doubt about an option, just click on its title, this will display an inline explanation.

 Ticket submission options

-The media upload option enables users to attach files to the ticket through the admin ticket creation and edition pages.
+The media upload option enables registered users to attach files to the ticket in the following pages :

 Media upload tabs

 You need to check this option if you want to allow users to access all files in the media Library.
 Otherwise, they will see only their own files in the Library.